-- Assisted three developers to design and submit their courses to the Blackboard Exemplary Course program for the College of Public Health.
-All three developers’ courses attained the Exemplary Course Award.
+Assisted five developers to design and submit their courses to the Blackboard Exemplary Course program for the College of Public Health.
+Six developers’ courses attained the Exemplary Course Award.

 Sr. Instructional Designer, Cuyahoga Community College (Tri-C), Cleveland, OH, 2012–Jan 2014

 At Tri-C I led initiatives for designing MOOCS and created faculty training, such as course accessibility.
 I worked with instructors to make interesting and well-designed courses, both face to face and online.
 I also worked with staff to spread their reach online.